 Like several currencies of developing nations that are propped up by high rates, the Turkish Lira is built on an unsustainable, crumbling foundation.
-For every year since the Great Financial Crisis, interest rates in Turkey have been seven to twenty percentage points higher than they have been in the United States, directly causing two harmful conditions in the Turkish economy.
+For ten out of the thirteen years between the beginning of 2008 and the end of 2020, interest rates in Turkey were seven to twenty percentage points higher than they have been in the United States, directly causing two harmful conditions in the Turkish economy.
 First, private sector actors are heavily incentivized to take out debt in foreign currency.
 Second, international investors do not value Lira for the real goods and services they can buy with Lira; they instead want Lira deposits so they can passively earn more Lira which they can exchange for more valuable currencies.
 The long-term solution to the first problem is to drastically and permanently cut interest rates, but because the second problem is still in effect, doing so will cause severe harm to the exchange rate and the Turkish economy in general before the benefits of fixing the first problem are fully realized.
 In other words, Turkey must painfully tear down its financial system before it can slowly rebuild a sustainable economy.

 Firms tend to borrow more in whichever currency has the lowest interest rate, and Turkey is no exception.
 A 2009 study by the Swiss National Bank on 26 transition countries found that “when foreign currency funds come at a lower interest rate, all foreign currency earners” in addition to “local currency earners with high revenues and low distress costs” choose foreign currency loans.
 Similarly, a 2001 study from the Journal of European Financial Management on Finnish firms showed that firms tended to borrow in a given loan currency “when the nominal interest rate for the loan currency, relative to other currencies, was lower.”
 In Turkey, private banks “binged” on loans in dollars because interest rates were lower and lent them to Turkish firms, “which preferred loans in dollars rather than Lira due to the cheap interest rates on offer.”
 In addition, the Turkish government guaranteed Lira and foreign-denominated loans to individuals and businesses equaling 673 billion Liras (over one third of Turkey's GDP) for which it could not fully reimburse private banks, instead opting for restructuring in some cases.
 For example, the Turkish government's largest development bank, Eximbank, facilitates tens of billions in state-guaranteed credit, and 90% of its loans are denominated in foreign currencies (for comparison, the equivalent institution in South Africa, the Export Credit Insurance Corporation, keeps between 20% and 50% of its financial assets in foreign currency, depending on the year).
 At some point, seventy percent of Turkey’s economy consisted of foreign-denominated debt, more than any other emerging market.
 As of October 2021, only 2% of long-term private debt and 22% of short-term private external debt is denominated in Lira.
 In total, only 3% of external debt held by the private sector in Turkey is denominated in Lira.
 In contrast, according to a 2021 study, the private sector in typical emerging market economies has 10% of their external debt denominated in local currency.
 In other words, the stability granted by local currency loans is three times smaller in Turkey than in most developing countries.